mochi/mochiweb/README.md

 MochiWeb is an Erlang library for building lightweight HTTP servers.

 ## Overview
 MochiWeb provides a lightweight and fast solution for building HTTP servers in Erlang.
-The library is provides features for building robust and scalable HTTP servers.
+The library provides features for building robust and scalable HTTP servers.

 ## Getting Started
 Before you can use MochiWeb, you'll need to have [Erlang OTP](https://www.erlang.org/) installed.
 Once you have Erlang OTP installed, you can download the latest version of MochiWeb from the [GitHub repository](https://github.com/mochi/mochiweb).